sagnikchatterjee450/potato-detection/README.md

 <img width="100" src="https://raw.githubusercontent.com/feross/standard/master/sticker.png" />

+## Why? ##
-Detect if an IP is a Proxy / VPN or if it's considered bad
+Detect if an IP is a Proxy / VPN or if it's considered as bad.

 ## Installation ##
 ```javascript